Get insider access

 1.9 Action Video

-The Nikon P1000 isn't meant for action video.
+The Nikon COOLPIX P1000 isn't meant for action video.
 It's far too bulky and heavy to easily carry around and isn't designed to be mounted on a helmet or other accessory.
-It also lacks water resistance or weather-sealing, although this isn't something we currently test.
-The video quality is also poor overall, especially in low light.
-Finally, it doesn't support frame rates above 30 fps in 4k or 60 fps in FHD, so it's unsuited for capturing high-speed action or generating smooth slow-motion video.
+It also lacks water resistance or weather-sealing.
+The video quality is also poor overall, especially in low light, and it doesn't have a lot of high frame rate options.

 Pros